Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in the league.

-- The Twins have a 3.93 team ERA that ranks eighth among all league pitching staffs.
+- The Twins have a 3.91 team ERA that ranks seventh among all MLB pitching staffs.

-- Ryan aims for his 10th victory when he gets the start for the Twins, his 24th of the season.
-He is 9-8 with a 4.33 ERA and 159 strikeouts in 131 2/3 innings pitched.
+- Keuchel makes the start for the Twins, his fourth of the season.
+He is 1-1 with a 3.50 ERA and six strikeouts through 18 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Texas Rangers, when he went five innings, allowing one earned run while giving up five hits.
+- In his last time out -- in relief on Sunday -- the lefty threw five scoreless innings against the Texas Rangers while surrendering five hits.

+- In four games this season, the 35-year-old has amassed a 3.50 ERA and 3 strikeouts per nine innings, while allowing a batting average of .290 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.